 MSPE Composition and Commentary

-The Medical Student Performance Evaluation (MSPE) is composed through the Office of the Registrar, Office of Clinical Rotations, and the Office of the Dean.
-Narrative comments provided by the preceptors are included in the clinical course sections of the MSPE and are edited for length and grammar, but not content.
-Once the associate and senior associate deans approve content, the MSPE is sent to the Office of the Dean for final approval.
+The Medical Student Performance Evaluation (MSPE) is composed through the Office of the Registrar, Office of Clinical Education, and the Office of the Dean.
+Narrative comments provided by the OMS-III preceptors are included in the clinical course sections of the MSPE and are edited for length and grammar, but not content.
 Students are permitted to review the final MSPE.
+After students review the content to confirm factual accuracy, the MSPE is sent to the Office of the Dean for final approval.